-15. Counseling Referrals
+14. Counseling Referrals

-The Hearing Officer may refer any student who is the subject of prohibited conduct allegations to Counseling Services or Health Services.
-Counseling Services or Health Services may, with written permission of the student, discuss the results of the referral with the Hearing Officer.
-The student may refuse to attend a session with Counseling Services or Health Services without penalty at which time the disciplinary process will continue as if no referral were made.
+The Hearing Officer may refer any student who is the subject of prohibited conduct allegations to the Counseling and Mental Health Center or Health Services.
+The Counseling and Mental Health Center or Health Services may, with written permission of the student, discuss the results of the referral with the Hearing Officer.
+The student may refuse to attend a session with the Counseling and Mental Health Center or Health Services without penalty, at which time the disciplinary process will continue as if no referral were made.

-16. Reporting at the Request of the Dean of Students
+15. Reporting at the Request of the Dean of Students

 A request to meet with or respond to the Dean of Students or designee shall be heeded by all students.
 The request of the Dean of Students or designee shall have priority over all other duties of the student.
-The student will respond at the time and place set by the Dean of Students or designee unless arrangements are made because of extraordinary circumstances.
+The student will respond at the time and place set by the Dean of Students of designee unless arrangements are made because of extraordinary circumstances.
 Failure to report or respond as directed by the Dean of Students or designee on any matter shall constitute a separate violation of this Code and may result in disciplinary action and/or a hold being placed on the student's enrollment.

-17. University Hearing Board Appearances
+16. University Hearing Board Appearances